KenSaville/MSU-BOOTCAMP/README.md

 # MSU-BOOTCAMP
-To share files and omework for MUS Data science bootcamp
+To share files and homework for MUS Data science bootcamp